 The Topology View displays all connected devices across the globe in the SD-WAN network, regardless of geographical distance.
-Any unknown peers are also displayed.

 To view device topology:

 Go to Monitor > Dashboard, and click Topology View at the top of the map.
 The following example shows the topology view of two regions and two hubs.
 The color shows the quality, and the lines show the VPN tunnels between the devices.
 The width of the lines indicates the amount of traffic passing through the tunnel.